Beekeeping Associations should

 directories (both paper and internet).

+A list of beekeeping associations in the USA may be found here.
 Local libraries and councils may also have further information.

 There are country wide beekeeping

 associations, as well as international and continent wide groups.
 Some of these come together for a very

 specific purpose, and/or also engage in campaigns, such as the European

 trusts and societies which engage in particular activities of interest to